Staff, Members, Police Officers and Volunteers

-The Police and Crime Commissioner has obligations under the Police (Complaints and Misconduct) Regulations 2020, Policing and Crime Act 2017, Police Reform and Social Responsibility Act 2011 and the Police Reform Act 2002 to deal with complaints or conduct matters relating to the Chief Constable and has responsibilities under the Police Appeals Tribunals Rules 2020 and Police Conduct Regulations 2020 in relation to misconduct appeal hearings for police officers.
-The information processed includes disciplinary and conduct allegations and findings and the lawful basis for processing this information is by way of a 'public task'.
+The Police and Crime Commissioner has obligations under the Police (Complaints and Misconduct) Regulations 2020, Policing and Crime Act 2017, Police Reform and Social Responsibility Act 2011 and Police Reform Act 2002 to deal with complaints, including complaints and conduct matters relating to the Chief Constable.
+He also has responsibilities under the Police Appeals Tribunals Rules 2020 and Police Conduct Regulations 2020 in relation to misconduct and appeal hearings for police officers.
+The information processed includes disciplinary and conduct allegations and findings and the lawful basis for processing this information is by way of a ‘public task’.

 Why we process your information

 We process this information to fulfil our contractual obligations to you and to perform a 'public task' arising from the obligations on the Police and Crime Commissioner under the Police Reform and Social Responsibility Act 2011, the Police Reform Act 2002 and the Police Appeals Tribunals Rules 2012, Police Appeals Tribunals Rules 2020 and Police Conduct Regulations.

 Who we share it with

 West Yorkshire Police process personal information relating to staff and volunteers on our behalf; to provide HR services, to pay people and to undertake vetting checks.
 Where vetting is carried out on volunteers who are engaged by other organisations then the result of the vetting check may be shared with that organisation.

 With your permission, we may share your information with health care providers and advisers and insurance companies.